-- (1) Sprott Resource Lending is the general partner of the Lending Funds and exists under the federal laws of Canada. - (2) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (3) Sprott GenPar Ltd. exists under the laws of the Province of Ontario. - (4) Sprott Capital Partners GP Inc. is the general partner of SCP, which exists under the laws of the Province of Ontario. - (5) Sprott U.S. was formed to acquire RII (which in turn owns SGRIL), SAM USA and RCIC.
-Sprott U.S. exists under the laws of the State of Delaware.
+- (1) Sprott Resource Lending is the general partner of the Lending Funds and exists under the federal laws of Canada. - (2) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (3) Sprott Capital Partners GP Inc. is the general partner of SCP, which exists under the laws of the Province of Ontario. - (4) Sprott U.S. Holdings Inc. was formed to acquire RII (which in turn owns SGRIL), SAM USA and RCIC.
+Sprott U.S. Holdings Inc. exists under the laws of the State of Delaware.
 RII, SGRIL and SAM USA exist under the laws of the State of California.
 RCIC exists under the laws of the State of Nevada.